 The remarkably elegant Dor--H\"anninen--Verbitsky proof is based on duality and the Hahn--Banach separation theorem and is thus non-constructive, even if the collection $\mc{F}$ is finite.
 In stark contrast, if $\mc{F}$ is a finite collection of dyadic cubes in $\R^d$, one can start by choosing any subset $E_Q \subseteq Q$ with measure $\frac1\Lambda\mu(Q)$ for all minimal cubes in $\mc{F}$.
 Afterwards, one can go up ``layer by layer'', choosing subsets $E_Q$ of measure $\frac{1}{\Lambda}\mu(Q)$ in $Q\setminus \bigcup_{R\in \mc{F}:R\subsetneq Q}E_R$.
 This will always be possible since

-where in the first step the nestedness property of dyadic cubes is used and in the last step the $\Lambda$-Carleson condition.
-Hence, for dyadic cubes one can construct the $E_Q$'s using a greedy algorithm.
+where the $\Lambda$-Carleson condition was used in the second step.
+These $E_Q$'s will be disjoint by the nestedness property of dyadic cubes.
+Hence, one can construct the $E_Q$'s using a greedy algorithm.
 This argument was extended to infinite collections of dyadic cubes in $\R^d$ with the Lebesgue measure by Lerner and Nazarov \cite[Lemma 6.3]{LN15} and subsequently with any non-atomic, locally finite Borel measure $\mu$ by Cascante and Ortega \cite[Theorem 4.3]{CO17}.

 The constructive proof for dyadic cubes does not generalize to more general collections $\mc{F}$, not even to axis-parallel dyadic rectangles in two dimensions.
 This is due to the fact that the Carleson condition is non-local, as shown by Carleson in \cite{ca74}.
 The first constructive algorithm beyond dyadic cubes was recently obtained by Rey \cite{Re22}, who proposed a greedy \emph{approximation} algorithm to construct the sets $\cbrace{E_Q}_{Q \in \mc{F}}$ for a finite $\Lambda$-Carleson collection in $\R^d$.
 This algorithm constructs sets $\cbrace{E_Q}_{Q \in \mc{F}}$ such that for some absolute constant $0<c<1$.
 Under a geometric condition on $\mc{F}$, the logarithmic loss can be removed, recovering the optimal, non-constructive result from \cite{Haen18} up to an absolute constant.
 The algorithm of Rey can also be used to approximate the optimal Carleson condition constant of a finite collection $\mc{F}$ in polynomial time.